-Another type of meta-programming mechanisms provided by some DOC middleware are pluggable protocols frameworks [11, 12].
-These frameworks decouple the ORB's communication protocols from its component architecture, thereby allow application developers to add new protocols without requiring application changes.
+Another type of meta-programming mechanisms provided by some DOC middleware is pluggable protocols frameworks [11, 12], which is in the process of being standardized by the OMG in the Extensible Transport Framework [13] specification effort.
+These frameworks decouple the ORB's transport protocols from its component architecture.
+Developers can therefore add new protocols without requiring changes to existing application software.